Landmark victory for single dads

 When she was required to leave after her visa expired, she was barred from travelling for medical reasons.

-Naki, represented by wellknown human rights advocate Sarah Sephton, approached the Grahamstown High Court in a bid to get his child registered and to have the home affairs regulations dealing with the registration of births declared unconstitutional.
+Naki, represented by wellknown human rights advocate Sarah Sephton, approached the Makhanda High Court in a bid to get his child registered and to have the home affairs regulations dealing with the registration of births declared unconstitutional.

 The Centre for Child Law joined the parents’ case.